Skip directly to site content Skip directly to page options Skip directly to A-Z link Skip directly to A-Z link Skip directly to A-Z link

 We described 7 children with RMSF who were admitted to our facility over 6.5 years.
 Our experience aligns with recent epidemiologic trends indicating ongoing high levels of RMSF transmission in multiple border states in northern Mexico.
 Although our study is limited by its small sample size and retrospective nature, our findings suggest that plasma mcf-NGS may be a useful addition to the diagnostic armamentarium in situations where an infectious cause is suspected but the organism is difficult to isolate through standard methods, or where the clinical manifestation is atypical.
 This consideration is additionally salient in areas where the etiologic agent may not historically be considered endemic.
 We highlight the importance of closely monitoring epidemiologic trends in RMSF; early detection and treatment of this disease process are critical in averting serious illness.

 Dr. Chiang is an assistant professor in the division of Pediatric Infectious Diseases at University of California, Davis.
-Her primary interest is the clinical care of children with severe infections, and the care of immunocompromised children.
+Her primary interests are the clinical care of children with severe infections and the care of immunocompromised children.

 Top